HybridDog/sumpf/README.txt

 ------Swamps------
-— Textures from: gimp, gamiano.de
+— Textures made with gimp
 — Sounds from: http://www.freesound.org/people/dobroide/sounds/16771/, supertux (GPL)
 — I looked at snow mod for mapgen and
 — at the jungletree mod for birches.